A TMD-based model for Hadronization off heavy nuclei: Nuclear effects

 \section{Nuclear effects}

 The two main observables used by the experiments are the multiplicity ratios

 and the transverse momentum broadening

 where $A$ stands for the atomic mass number, $N_e$ and $N_h$ the number of inclusive and semi-inclusive events, respectively, and the observables being both normalized to deuterium, $D$.
-In the present analysis we will not provide an extensive comparison with all particles species but we will compare our model with multidimensional data set whenever possible, in order to deal with possible correlations in data.
-For this reason we focus on positively charged pions: they are abundantly produced so precise fragmentation functions are available.
+In the present analysis, we will not provide an extensive comparison of all particle species, but we will compare our model with multidimensional data sets whenever possible to account for possible correlations in the data.
+For this reason, we focus on positively charged pions: they are abundantly produced, such that precise fragmentation functions are available.
 In addition, they are nearly massless, which avoids theoretical issues due to hadron mass corrections.